 With the new year, we enter a new phase of the pandemic.
-Under Omicron, the world has fully stepped into the ‘living with the virus’ mentality.
 We’re navigating widespread staff absenteeism, supply chain issues and question marks around the role of the physical office.

 1. Gloria Chen